Bed Bug Control Manchester

 Bed Bugs are becoming a more common pest due to the increase in travel and migration.

-They used to be associated with low standards of hygiene, and while it is true that they will thrive in dirty and premises with low standards of hygiene, any premises are at risk.
+They used to be associated with low standards of hygiene, and while it is true that they will thrive in dirty and premises with low standards of hygiene, any premises are at risk from high end hotels to hostels.

 What do I look for and where?